syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.MVC/internationalization.md

 ### Custom Formats

 To use the custom date and time formats we need to specify the date/time pattern directly in the *format* property.
- Custom format string must contain one or more  of the following standard date/time symbols
+Custom format string must contain one or more of the following standard date/time symbols.

 | Symbols | Description |
 |--------- |------------- |